 This often prompts a question about dolphins and their ability to turn off half of their brain.

 Although dolphins live in the ocean among the manta rays, they are mammals and not fish.
-They are warm blooded, have no gills and breath through their blowhole.
+They are warm-blooded, have no gills, and breathe through their blowhole.